 7. Tiffindell, South Africa

 In marvellous South Africa, it’s feasible to go on safari and ski all in one day, thanks to Tiffindell, the country’s only ski resort.
-Guaranteed 100 days of snow annually, Tiffindel is nestled some 2,720m (8,924ft) up Ben Macdui in the Eastern Cape.
+Located in the Southern Hemisphere and nestled some 2,720m (8,924ft) up Ben Macdhui in the Eastern Cape, Tiffindel usually offers skiable snow from mid-June to mid-August.
 Après-ski comes courtesy of Ice Station 2720, the loftiest pub in South Africa.

 8. Mt Hermon, Israel